-Should I Put My Wedding On a Credit Card?
+Should You Pay for a Wedding With a Credit Card?

-For many couples, tying the knot comes with a high price tag.
-According to one estimate, the typical wedding cost reached an all-time high in 2015, topping out at $32,641.
+For many couples, the typical wedding cost reached an all-time high.
 To put things in perspective, you can buy a brand-new, fully-loaded Acura ILX luxury sedan for that amount.

-My own nuptials were a bargain basement affair compared to that but if you’re dead set on a dream wedding, you need to be prepared to pay for it.
-Handing over cash to pay for the dress, rings, flowers and all the other extras is ideal but if you don’t have thousands in the bank, a credit card can save the day.
+My wedding was a bargain basement affair compared to that, but if you’re dead set on a dream wedding, you need to be prepared to pay for it.
+Handing over cash to pay for the dress, rings, flowers and all the other extras is ideal, but if you don’t have thousands in the bank, a credit card can save the day.
 Keep reading to learn why you should (or shouldn’t) use plastic to pay for your wedding.

 Why Planning a Wedding on Credit Makes Sense